Auchan: Portugal

 Auchan Portugal was launched in 1974 under the name Jumbo and owned by to the French group Auchan.

 In Portugal, the Auchan Group owns the Jumbo and Pão de Açúcar brands since 1996.with stores all over the country.
 One of the main distribution companies in Portugal.
 It also has gas stations, selling them cheaper than the price charged by the main fuel brands in Portugal.
 To designate the supermarkets, they used the Pão de Açúcar insignia changing to Auchan Hipermecardo in 2019.

-Modern distribution and the concept of supermarket, as we know it today, was introduced in Portugal by the Brazilian Pão de Açúcar Group (founded in São Paulo by a Portuguese Valentim Diniz), which joined the national group CUF in 1969, creating the company SUPA - Companhia Portuguesa de Supermercados.
+Modern distribution and the concept of supermarkets, as we know it today, was introduced in Portugal by the Brazilian Pão de Açúcar Group (founded in São Paulo by a Portuguese Valentim Diniz), which joined the national group CUF in 1969, creating the company SUPA - Companhia Portuguesa de Supermercados.

 The first Pão de Açúcar store opened in Lisbon, on Avenida Estados Unidos da América [United States Avenue in English], on 1 May 1970, where a store of the Pingo Doce chain, of the JM group, now operates.
 On 1 November 1970, he opened his second store in Lisbon, this time in Alcãntara, on Avenida de Ceuta.

 In September 2019, the Jumbo brand ended.
 The new designation for all the French group's stores became Auchan, in a single brand concept.
 Pão de Açúcar has already changed its name, the new name being Auchan Supermercado.

 In 2024 Auchan has acquired Grupo Dia brands Minipreço and Mais Perto with more than 450 stores located across Portugal for an investment of 155 million euros.
 Auchan is now rebranding all the Minipreço and Mais Perto stores and the topology is now Minipreço Market and Express are becoming MyAuchan and Minipreço Family are becoming Auchan Supermercado.